 Let's add an Email.
 If you only add this email variation, all prospects starting this sequence (step 1) will receive this email.

 A new window will pop-up asking you to enter a subject and a body for your email

 This is also the place where you set in how many hours you want the prospect to proceed to the next step if no reply is detected.
 By default it's 72 hours, meaning 3 days.

 Once your first email is completed, click save and close the window, you just did your first variation.

-Then you can either chose to add more variation to the step 1 or create a second step.
+Then you can either choose to add more variation to the step 1 or create a second step.

-The default behaviour includes previous email (like replying to your own email), but you can change that in the option when editing your variations of the second step.
+The default behavior includes previous email (like replying to your own email), but you can change that in the option when editing your variations of the second step.

 Just follow the instructions and verify the emails you received in your inbox are looking like you want.
 If not, edit the sequence and repeat the test process.